clhenrick/portfolio/_posts/blog/2016-12-22-mpg-habitat-restoration-map.md

 #### Clicking on a list item in the Recent Actions pane will zoom the map to the polygon and open the detail pane for that action item's corresponding management unit.

-![habitat map clicking a recent action item]({{site.urlimg}}mpg-habitat17.jpg) *Mousing over and clicking on a list item in the Recent Actions pane in the lower left corner*
+![habitat map clicking a recent action item]({{site.urlimg}}mpg-habitat17.jpg) *Mousing over a list item in the Recent Actions pane in the lower left corner*

 ![habitat map detail pane opened to recent actions after clicking a recent action item]({{site.urlimg}}mpg-habitat18.jpg) *Map pans and zooms, opens the detail pane's Actions section after clicking a Recent Action item*